A Bridge to Wiseman's Cove: Characters

 Harley Matt - Little brother of Carl and Sarah, who spends most his time outside on his bike, unless he is called to eat.
+He also commits a few acts of vandalism in the book.

 Skip Duncan - Owner of the barge Carl works on and husband to Joy.
 Skip initially is reluctant to hire Carl as he is a Matt, but begins to trust and eventually rely on him.
 Skip is bossy and stubborn and earns little income from his business of ferrying cars across the cove.

 Joy Duncan - Joy is Skip's wife.
 In the novel, she is portrayed to be a kind, loving motherly figure.
-Although her son had died because of Carl's grandfather, she had showed little contempt towards him, and eventually adopted Carl and Harley into the Duncan household.
+Although her son had died because of Carl's grandfather, she had shown little contempt towards him, and eventually adopted Carl and Harley into the Duncan household.

 Beryl Matt - Beryl Matt is Carl Matt's aunt, who is an alcoholic, smoking gambler with a rough personality who is forced to care for Carl and Harley.
 She only took them under her wing due to the welfare payment which had been redirected to her address, and forced Carl out of school to be employed in order for them to remain in the household.

-Bruce Trelfo - Bruce is the Boyfriend of Beryl Matt, runs a towing service on Wattle Beach, and is revealed near the end of the story to be holding shares in the Wattle Lady.
+Bruce Trelfo - Bruce is the Boyfriend of Beryl Matt, runs a towing service on Wattle Beach, and is revealed near the end of the story to be holding shares in the Wattle Lady, a competing barge to Skip’s.
 He is shown to be a dodgy character, willing to take advantage of customers whenever necessary.